LoRAPrune: Structured Pruning Meets Low-Rank Parameter-Efficient Fine-Tuning: Conclusion

-In this paper, we have proposed a method to effectively prune and fine-tune LPMs simultaneously, achieving state-of-the-art efficiency-accuracy trade-offs.
-Specifically, we propose a novel criterion for evaluating the parameter importance by only computing the low-rank matrices in LoRA, which greatly reduces the computational resources required for pruning large models.
-Building upon the proposed criterion, we present LoRAPrune, a technique that performs pruning and fine-tuning without the need for computing gradients of the pre-trained weights.
-Finally, comprehensive experiments on computer vision and natural language processing tasks demonstrate the superiority of \texttt{LoRAPrune} over other pruning methods that necessitate computing gradients for all parameters.
-With ablation study, we show that using LoRA gradients to evaluate the importance of parameters is efficient and accurate by comparing the effects of using original gradients.
-In future work, we plan to apply \texttt{LoRAPrune} to even larger models with more parameters, such as ViT-G \cite{zhai2022scaling}, LLaMa-7B \cite{touvron2023llama}.
+In this paper, we have proposed a method to effectively prune and fine-tune LLMs simultaneously, achieving state-of-the-art efficiency-accuracy trade-offs.
+Specifically, we have proposed a novel LoRA-guided criterion, for evaluating the parameter importance by only computing the LoRA gradients, which greatly reduces the computational resources required for pruning LLMs.
+Building upon the proposed criterion, we have presented LoRAPrune, a technique that performs efficient joint pruning and fine-tuning without the need for computing gradients of the pre-trained weights.
+Finally, comprehensive experiments on various LLMs and benchmarks have demonstrated the superiority of LoRAPrune over other pruning methods.
+In terms of comparison with the vanilla criterion, the LoRA-guided criterion shows its efficiency and effectiveness.
+In the future, we aim to further enhance the pruning results of LoRAPrune at higher compression rates.

-\textbf{Limitations and societal impact.} Although LoRAPrune demands substantial GPU memory in its pruning process due to low-rank matrix integration, its potential societal benefits are noteworthy.
-It can decrease energy consumption and carbon emissions by enhancing large-scale model efficiency for training and inference.
-However, it also increases vulnerability to modifications by malicious actors.
-Additionally, our method has not yet achieved hardware-software codesign and is currently only effective at the algorithmic level.
+\textbf{Limitation.} LoRAPrune requires fine-tuning to restore model performance.
+This limitation can restrict the application of LoRAPrune in scenarios where fine-tuning is unavailable.